Cent (music): Heptamerides

-Félix Savart (1791-1841) took over Sauveur's system, without limiting the number of decimals of the logarithm of 2, so that the value of his unit varies according to sources.
-With five decimals, the base-10 logarithm of 2 is 0.30103, giving 301.03 savarts in the octave.
-This value often is rounded to 1/301 or to 1/300 octave.

 Prony

 Early in the 19th century, Gaspard de Prony proposed a logarithmic unit of base $\sqrt[12]{2}$, where the unit corresponds to a semitone in equal temperament.
 Alexander John Ellis in 1880 describes a large number of pitch standards that he noted or calculated, indicating in pronys with two decimals, i.e. with a precision to the 1/100 of a semitone, the interval that separated them from a theoretical pitch of 370 Hz, taken as point of reference.